 For immediate assistance during an emergency, dial 911.
-The operators speak Spanish, however it is recommended to ask if they have anyone that speaks English on the staff.
+While operators speak Spanish, you may request staff that speaks English to assist you.

 Help for American Victims of Crime in Ecuador

-You can find more information for Victims Assistance, including programs, compensation and counseling, on the travel.state.gov website at: https://travel.state.gov/content/travel/en/international-travel/emergencies/crime.html.
+You can find more victims assistance information, including programs, compensation and counseling, on the travel.state.gov website at: https://travel.state.gov/content/travel/en/international-travel/emergencies/crime.html.